Disorder-tunable entanglement at infinite temperature: Introduction

 The abundance of entanglement and other types of correlations in many-body systems make them an attractive resource for quantum information processing.
-Quantum coherence, however, is typically fragile: it rapidly deteriorates once the system is excited to a finite energy density above its ground state.
+Quantum coherence, however, is typically fragile, even in systems that can be considered well-isolated from the environment: coherence rapidly deteriorates in the presence of a finite density of quasiparticle excitations above the systems' ground state.
 This is a consequence of thermalization -- the ultimate fate of generic systems comprising many interacting degrees of freedom~\cite{DeutschETH, SrednickiETH, RigolNature}.
 If thermalization breaks down, new types of dynamical behavior and phases of matter can emerge.
 For example, finely tuned one-dimensional systems~\cite{Kinoshita06} can evade thermalization due to their rich symmetry structure known as quantum integrability~\cite{Sutherland}.
-On the other hand, in real materials disorder is ubiquitous and, if strong enough, it can strongly suppress thermalization by turning the system into an Anderson insulator~\cite{Anderson58} or its interacting cousin, the many-body localized (MBL) phase~\cite{Huse-rev, AbaninRev}.
+On the other hand, in real materials, disorder is ubiquitous and, if strong enough, it can strongly suppress thermalization by turning the system into an Anderson insulator~\cite{Anderson58} or its interacting cousin, the many-body localized (MBL) phase~\cite{Huse-rev, AbaninRev}.